 Emerald Studies in Media and Communications (SIMC) is sponsored by the Communication, Information Technologies, and Media Sociology Section of the American Sociological Association: CITAMS.
 The series is edited by co-editors: Laura Robinson, Shelia Cotten, and Jeremy Schulz, along with seniors editors Apryl Williams, Timothy Hale, John Baldwin, and Heloisa Pait.
 Each year, two volumes are published that capitalize on the series’ sponsorship by CITAMS.
 The annual volumes are highlighted at the CITAMS business meeting.
 For more information on volumes published with section sponsorship and calls for submissions, see: http://www.emeraldmediastudies.com/

-Emerald Studies in Media and Communications is inviting submissions of original, unpublished papers on the theme of intersectionality and media.
-Tentatively entitled, Power, Media, and Everyday Life: Expanding the Intersectional.
-The submission deadline is January 15, 2018 for a publication date in mid 2019.
 We welcome submissions using a wide variety of data and analytic techniques, assuming they are rigorously employed, and theoretical or methodological submissions, assuming they focus squarely on the topic of the volume.
 The scope of this volume is wide, as it aims to contribute phenomenological and epistemic knowledge to the growing field of intersectionality.
-Submissions are welcome on any topics that speak to intersectionality as it relates to media including gender, race/ethnicity, class, sexuality, and disability.
-In addition, we are also especially interested in papers that expand and broaden the discourse of intersectionality vis-à-vis media to include: Parenthood, Religion, Nationality, Immigration, Language, Political Association, Aging, etc.
+Submissions are welcome on any topics that speak to intersectionality as it relates to media including gender, race/ethnicity, class, sexuality, and ability.
+In addition, we are also especially interested in papers that expand and broaden the discourse of intersectionality vis-à-vis media to include: Parenthood, Community, Religion, Nationality, Immigration, Language, Political Association, Aging, etc.